citp/privacy-policy-historical/z/ze/zes/zestmoney.in.md

 We may share information about you:

-  * to transfer data, personal information etc. with any Chalk Farm related entity, other banking or financial entity’s, third party firm, agency organisation or person for the purposes of storage and safe keeping of the data or information about you.
+  * to transfer data, personal information etc. with any Camden Town related entity, other banking or financial entity’s, third party firm.
   * to analyze usage of the website or to improve the Service as provided by Zest.
   * to send communications relevant to your use of Service or product/services as offered by us.
   * to enable you to apply for certain products and services for which you have chosen to apply.